When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 8. Peel-and-Stick Tiles

-Peel-and-stick tiles will work for you if you have a level garage.
-They are normally made using heavy-duty vinyl and are super-easy to install.
-They also allow you to make custom patterns.
+Peel-and-stick tiles will work for you if you have a smooth garage floor.
+They are normally made using heavy-duty vinyl and are super easy to install.
+You simply peel off the backing and press them down.

 While reasonable, rates per square foot can range from $0.20 to well over $2.50.
 On average, most designs and patterns cost between $0.60 and $1.20.